In best ball, simply picking the right players is not realistic strategy. We also need to consider the implications of the no-transaction format.

 CONCLUSION

-If looking for the quick and dirty construction, our simulations suggest the following: 3 QB – 6 RB – 8 WR – 3 TE – 3 DF – 3 K. That leaves us with two spots that can go anywhere.
+If looking for the quick and dirty construction, our simulations suggest the following: 3 QB – 6 RB – 8 WR – 3 TE – 3 D/ST – 3 K. That leaves us with two spots that can go anywhere.
 However, as I’ve tried to emphasize throughout this article, understanding your draft capital allocation is a key to allocating positions properly.